 Episcleritis and scleritis are inflammatory conditions which affect the eye.
-Both cause redness, but scleritis is much more serious than episcleritis.
+Both cause redness, but scleritis is much more serious (and rarer) than episcleritis.

 What are episcleritis and scleritis?

 Episcleritis affects only the episclera, which is the layer of the eye's surface lying directly between the clear membrane on the outside (the conjunctiva) and the firm white part beneath (the sclera).
 It causes redness and inflammation of the eye, often with discomfort and irritation but without other significant symptoms.

 Scleritis affects the sclera and, sometimes, the deeper tissues of the eye.
 It is much less common than episcleritis.
 It causes a painful red eye and can affect vision, sometimes permanently.